This post was originally published on April 6, 2018.

 Making the Lemonade

-- Remove the sugar syrup from the heat, and pour into a 8 ounce glass.
-Chill in the fridge for 30 minutes.
+- Remove the sugar syrup from the heat, pour into a shallow container, and chill in the fridge for 30 minutes.

 - Pour the cooled syrup into a large jug.
-Add the lemon juice, and 3 cups of cold, filtered water.
+Add the lemon juice and 3 cups of cold water.
 Stir until well mixed.

 Making the Sweet Tea

 - Boil the water in a kettle.

 - Secure the strings of the three tea bags to the edge of a large pitcher with a clothespin for easy removal.

 - Pour the boiling water over the tea bags and let them steep for 5-8 minutes, depending on how strong you like the tea.

 Making the Arnold Palmer